CU Succeed Honorarium Faculty

 The University of Colorado Colorado Springs CU Succeed Program is designed to encourage qualified high school students to continue their studies at the high school level, in order to enter the university of their choice well-prepared for the college courses they will encounter.

 Courses are taught in the high school by high school faculty whose education and experience are appropriate for an honorarium appointment in the appropriate department at the University of Colorado Colorado Springs.
-Specifically, they must possess a Master's degree in the subject they want to teach or at least 18 graduate credits within the content area you are teaching.
+Specifically, they must Possess a Master's degree (Preferably within the field which you are teaching) with at least 18 graduate credits within the content area you are teaching.

 There is no salary paid by University of Colorado Colorado Springs to the teacher of a CU Succeed course.